 Innes National Park has been renamed to Dhilba Guuranda which is the Traditional Place Name

-The name of this park has recently changed to from Innes National Park to Dhilba Guuranda – Innes National Park and is co-managed by Narungga Nation Aboriginal Corporation (NNAC).
-For brevity the park is referred to as Innes National Park for the rest of this post.
+The name of this park has recently changed from Innes National Park to Dhilba Guuranda – Innes National Park and is co-managed by Narungga Nation Aboriginal Corporation (NNAC).
+For brevity, the park is referred to as Innes National Park for the rest of this post.

 Innes National Park is filled with interesting places to visit.
 I spent 3 days exploring and they were action-packed!
 There were only a couple of things I didn’t see so you could cover everything easily in 4 days.

 These are all the points of interest to visit in the Innes National Park:

 - West Cape Lighthouse

 - West Cape Beach

 - Cape Spencer Lighthouse

 - Inneston – Historic Township

 - Dolphin Beach